jamp-scp28/jamp-scp28/README.md

 ### 👨‍💻 About Me
 - 🔭 I'm currently working on **innovative software solutions**
-- 🌱 I'm currently learning **Advanced Cloud Architecture & IAC, AI**
+- 🌱 I'm currently learning **Advanced Cloud Architecture, IAC and AI**
 - 💬 Ask me about **Web Development, .NET, Azure, and Software Architecture**
 - 📫 How to reach me: **[LinkedIn](www.linkedin.com/in/jorge-ar-molano-a286b317b)**